javitocor/movies_app/README.md

 - Open http://localhost:3000/ on your browser

 # Getting Started
-- Add, update or delete movies and its microposts following the links
+- Add, update or delete movies and review them or add pictures , ratings and tags.

 ## Authors